ajaythakur3369/ajaythakur3369/README.md

 - *Mar 2010*: Secured **Second Position** in **High School Certificate Examination-2010** in the class, in a batch of 109 students.
 View [Achievement](https://ajaythakur3369.github.io/documents/High_School_Certificate_Examination.pdf)

 - *Jul 2009-Mar 2010*: Completed High School Certificate Examination with Science & Mathematics from M P Convent H.S.School, Baadi, Raisen (Board of Secondary Education, Madhya Pradesh, Bhopal), 90.00%.
 View [Marksheet](https://ajaythakur3369.github.io/documents/High_School_Certificate_Examination.pdf)

+- *Oct 15, 2010-Jan 10, 2010*: Selected as a Monitor of the Class for High School Certificate Examination-2010, by M P Convent H.S.School, Baadi, Raisen, in a batch of 109 students out of 11 applicants

 ### ⚡ One line that describes me best?
 An ambitious boy who loves, day dream at nights and sometime codes too.😉😉